seanderson/lexical-simplification/README.md

 * stanford-parser-full-2015-12-09 - is exactly what it says

 * stanford-postagger - June 2018 Stanford postagger.
-Note: this is not the tagger used by to tag the text_databases.
+Note: this is not the tagger used to tag the text_databases.
 This tagger is used to tag the datasets.

 * lexicons - various lexicons to be used by generate_features.py.
 See README.md inside the directory for details.